zju3dv/4K4D/readme.md

 pip install -e . --no-build-isolation --no-deps
 ```

-We opted to use the lastest `pyproject.toml` style packing system for exposing commandline interfaces.
+We opted to use the latest `pyproject.toml` style packing system for exposing command line interfaces.
 It creates a virtual environment for building dependencies by default, which could be quite slow.
 Disabled with `--no-build-isolation`.
 You should create a `conda` or `mamba` (recommended) environment for development, and install the dependencies manually.
-If existing environment with `PyTorch` installed can be utilized, you can jump straight to installing the `pip` dependencies.
+If the existing environment with `PyTorch` installed can be utilized, you can jump straight to installing the `pip` dependencies.
 More details about installing on *Windows* or compiling *CUDA* modules can be found in [`install.md`](docs/design/install.md).

 Note: `pip` dependencies can sometimes fail to install & build.
 However, not all of them are strictly required for ***EasyVolcap***.
   - The core ones include `tinycudann` and `pytorch3d`.
 Make sure those are built correctly and you'll be able to use most of the functionality of ***EasyVolcap***.
   - It's also OK to install missing packages manually when ***EasyVolcap*** reports that they are missing since we lazy load a lot of them (`tinycudann`, `diff_gauss`, `open3d` etc.).
-  - Just be sure to check how we listed the missing pacakge in [`requirements.txt`](requirements.txt) before performing `pip install` on them.
-Some packages requires to be installed from GitHub.
+  - Just be sure to check how we listed the missing package in [`requirements.txt`](requirements.txt) before performing `pip install` on them.
+Some packages require to be installed from GitHub.
   - If the `mamba env update` step fails due to network issues, it is OK to proceed with pip installs since `PyTorch` will also be installed by pip.